User Module

 [TODO] implement SUFFIX

-By default, user modules are not enabled if the server program is launched by CGI.
-To enable this, set the enabled_for_cgi parameter true.
-Be careful for all the side effects, including performance overhead and security issues.
-As multiple user modules can be loaded in parallel, splitting user functions to a CGI-enabled module and disabled one might be a good strategy.
+By default, user modules are not enabled when the server program is launched via CGI.
+To enable this, set the enabled_for_cgi parameter to true.
+Be cautious of all potential side effects, including performance overhead and security risks.
+As multiple user modules can be loaded in parallel, splitting user functions between a CGI-enabled module and a disabled one might be a good strategy.

 Example